 In June, 2009, one frozen employer asked for a waiver of the funding requirements set forth in the written Freeze Agreement effective December 31, 2005.
 This was granted through June 30, 2010, at which time an additional waiver was requested through June 30, 2011.
-The Trustees granted the waiver request contingent on (a) transfer of remaining escrow account balance into the Plan, the value to be allocated to this employer's account and (b) completing and updated Freeze Agreement.
+The Trustees granted the waiver request contingent on (a) transfer of remaining escrow account balance into the Plan, the value to be allocated to this employer's account and (b) completing an updated Freeze Agreement.
 The balance of the escrow account, approximately \$789,000, was transferred in September, 2010.
-The employer and the Plan continue to discuss a new Freeze Agreement and believe mutually acceptable terms will be agreed.
+In December, 2011, the frozen employer and the Plan reached a new Freeze Agreement with mutually acceptable terms between both parties resulting in the employer making scheduled payments towards the unfunded liability.